Skip over main navigation

 Can parents or young people ask for advice from a particular person?

-A request would be considered reasonable where, for example, a child or young person has been identified as needing an assessment already and they are on a waiting list, or where the school, college or other professionals have said this advice may be needed.
+A request would be considered reasonable where, for example, a child or young person has been identified as needing an assessment already and they are on a waiting list, or where the school, college or other professional has said this advice may be needed.

-It is best to request that a particular professional is approached in writing (either in a letter or an email), so that you have a record of your request.
-You can use this model letter to do this.
+It is best to request in writing (either in a letter or an email) that a particular professional is approached, so that you have a record of your request.
+You can use our template letter to do this.

-If the LA do not agree to your request, you can use this model letter to complain.
+If your LA does not agree to your request, you can take action by using our template letter.

-What if there are existing reports or advice about the child or young person?
+What if there are existing reports or advice?

-The LA does not have to seek new advice where that type of advice has previously been provided for any purpose – for example, if there already was a recent educational psychologist’s report.
-This exception will only apply if the person providing that advice, the LA and the child’s parent or the young person are all satisfied that the existing advice is sufficient.
-Previous advice can only be sufficient for an EHC needs assessment if it is relatively up to date and accurately reflects the child or young person’s current needs.
-As a rough guide, an educational psychologist’s report which is over two years old will not usually be recent enough to be useful.
+Your LA does not have to seek new advice where the same type of advice has already been provided for any purpose – for example, if there is already a recent educational psychologist’s report.
+However, this exception will only apply if you, the person providing that advice and the LA are all satisfied that the existing advice is sufficient.
+Previous advice can only be sufficient for an EHC needs assessment if it is relatively up to date and accurately reflects your child/your’s current needs, the provision required to meet those needs, and the outcomes which this provision will aim to achieve.
+As a rough guide, an educational psychologist’s report which is over two years old will not usually be recent enough to be useful, but this will always depend on individual circumstances.

 What should the advice contain?

-In relation to point (e) (advice and information in relation to social care), it is not uncommon for LAs to receive a response from social care stating “not known to this service”.
-The advice sought from the list of professionals contained in SEN Reg 6(1) must be in relation to the child’s needs, provision and outcomes.
-A response stating “not known to this service” is not going to fulfil the local authority’s duty to obtain the advice necessary for a full and accurate EHC needs assessment.
+When seeking advice and information in relation to social care, it is common for LAs to receive a response from social care stating “not known to this service”.
+It is important to remember your LA must get information and advice from the list of professionals contained in SEND Regulation 6(1), which covers your/ your child’s needs, provision and outcomes.
+A response stating “not known to this service” is not going to fulfil this duty.
+If you don’t want support from social care you may be content with this, but if you do require support you should insist on a fuller response.

-As well as the duties relating to evidence, the LA must:
+As well as the duties relating to advice and information, your LA must:

-• Engage the child and the child’s parent or the young person, ensuring that they are able to participate in decisions; and
+• engage you and your child and ensure that you are able to participate in decisions, and

 How long will this take?

-Following an EHC needs assessment, when does the LA have to issue an EHC plan?
+Following an EHC needs assessment, when does my LA have to issue an EHC plan?

-Fact sheet: Timeline for EHC needs assessment to an EHC plan
+Download: Timeline for EHC needs assessment to an EHC plan (PDF)

 Published: 21st March, 2018